 Australian citizens transferred to work in Thailand for an Australian or Thai company other than their employer in Australia will be granted a visa and work permit for up to three years, renewable annually

 Validity period of the work permit matching that of the visa In the past, the validity period of a work permit had to match that of the visa.
 This rule no longer applies.
+The visa and work permit expiry dates no longer have to match.

 Duty not to engage in unauthorised work or change locality or place of work without prior permission A holder of a permit may not engage in work other than that which is specified in the permit, or change the locality or place of work, unless prior permission is obtained from the MOL.